The average car insurance policy costs $164 per month in Berkeley. Are you paying too much?

 |Berkeley Average (annual)||California Average||United States Average|

-One of the best ways to save on auto insurance is to compare rates from multiple companies and to choose the insurer that best fits your coverage needs.
+One of the best ways to save on auto insurance is to compare rates from multiple companies and to choose the car insurer that best fits your coverage needs.
 In Berkeley, GEICO offers the cheapest premiums for the typical insurance buyer.
 We've gathered the best cheap car insurance companies in Berkeley below.
-You should only use this list as a starting point: it's important to compare quotes specific to your unique driving profile.
+You should only use this list as a starting point: it's important to use a comparison tool to see quotes specific to your unique driving profile.

 The age group that pays the least for car insurance in Berkeley are drivers in their 60s ($1,764 per year).
 Rates for Berkeley drivers in their 50s are also relatively affordable, at just $1,769 per year.